izeigerman/akkeeper/README.md

 sbt assembly
 ```

+## Basic concepts
+To understand how Akkeeper works you have to be aware of only two concepts: containers and instances.

+### Container
+Container defines an environment where the instance is running.
+Container determines how many resources should be allocated for the instance and what actors should be launched as part of this instance.
+Containers can be added, removed and modified dynamically at runtime.

+### Instance
+Intstance is an execution unit in Akkeeper.
+Instance is just a running process with capabilities and properties of its container.
+"Deploy container" or "launch instance of container `container_name`" means the same - launching a process on some node in a cluster using the specified container's definition.
+Instances can be launched, monitored and terminated dynamically at runtime.

 ## How to use
 The easiest way to start using Akkeeper is through the configuration file.
 Here is a quick start configuration file example:
 ```